 - Cafes serving espresso drinks (rather than the infamous instant 3-in-1 coffee)

-- ATMs to conveniently grab cash whenever we needed to without hunting for an ATM or worrying about bringing stacks of cash with us
+- ATMs to conveniently grab cash when we needed to without hunting for an ATM or worrying about bringing stacks of cash with us

 Given that we visited right in the middle of the rainy season, shops and restaurants had the light buzz of customers.
 People were out and about driving around on motorbikes or walking along the streets.
 We had expected it to be rather quiet but it was definitely not.